yclas/guides/docs/Appearance.md

-The appearance guide has everything you need to configure on your website!
+The appearance guide has everything you need to configure on your website!  🏗

+Content:

 * Add a Logo to your classified website
 Change website icon ( favicon )